-This creates a patch on the outer layer of the meninges, which seems to reduce CSF loss.
+The blood will form a clot which creates a patch on the outer layer of the meninges, which can effectively stop CSF loss.

 A doctor will perform an EBP procedure at the location of a leak, or in the middle or lower parts of the spine if they do not know the exact location of the leak.

 Health professionals do not know exactly why this procedure seems to help manage CSF leaks.
 However, at the very least, it seems to help relieve symptoms and confirm the diagnosis.

 People should try to avoid strenuous activities or bending over for 4–6 weeks after undergoing an EBP procedure.

 Blood patching usually brings instant relief of symptoms, but its effect can wear off, causing the need for multiple procedures.

 In severe or chronic cases, or when the precise location of the leak is known, doctors may perform surgery.
 The type and extent of the surgery depends on individual factors.

 Several different types of surgery may be necessary to remove or repair structural abnormalities or abnormal growths, such as tumors, malformations, or cysts.